ataiva-software/vertex/README.md

 ./scripts/build-memory-optimized.sh
 ```

-**What works now**: Solid foundation with 8 microservice skeletons, shared libraries, CLI framework, and development environment.
-Hub and Insight services fully implemented with production-ready business logic.
-Additional services in development.
+**What works now**: Complete platform with 8 fully implemented microservices, shared libraries, CLI framework, and comprehensive testing suite.
+All services have production-ready business logic and are thoroughly tested for security and reliability.

 ## 🏗️ Architecture